• Skip to primary navigation

 Why you will love this recipe:

-• These bagels taste amazing!
-Just like regular bagels and you'd never be able to guess that they are grain free and dairy free!
+• These healthy bagels taste amazing!
+Just like regular bakery bagels or New York bagels, and you'd never be able to guess that they are gluten free, dairy free and grain free!

 • They have the perfect texture: firm on the outside, yet soft and fluffy on the inside.